 The Dreamfit Foundation is a not-for-profit organisation that uses innovative engineering to fulfil dreams and overcome the challenges and frustrations of people with disabilities.
 The engineering program volunteers modify, adapt and design equipment for people with disabilities.
 The Foundation also organises leisure events at venues around the Perth metropolitan area.
 For more information go to www.dreamfit.com.au.

 Abilympics Australia Association Inc participates in International Workskill Competitions every four years.
 This is a work skill Olympics for people with disabilities where people can demonstrate their skill in everything from wood carving through to flower arranging.
 The program aims to improve employment potential for people with disabilities by improving vocational skills.
-The next event will be held in Bordeaux, France March 2016, for more information please see the website http://www.abilympics.com/index.php
+The next event will be held in Moscow, Russia, May 2021, for more information please see the website www.abilympics.org.au

 Nican is a service funded by the Australian Government which provides information on recreation, tourism, sport and the arts for people with disabilities.
 Nican also administers the Qantas Carer Concession Card for people with high support needs who require a carer to assist them when flying.
 For more information tel:1800 806 769 or go to the Nican website.